AndrewPeng-tcssd/AndrewPeng-tcssd/README.md

 - 👋 Hi, I’m @AndrewPeng-tcssd
 - 👀 I’m interested in python and machine learning
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and HTML/JS/CSS
 - 💞️ I’m looking to collaborate on my pong project
 - 📫 How to reach me andrewpeng125@gmail.com